Phillip-England/fmtly/README.md

-# Gtml
+# GTML
 Make Writing HTML in Go a Breeze 🍃

+## How Does It Work?
 GTML is a compiler which converts `.html` files into composable `.go` functions.
+These functions can then be used to structure the UI of your application.
+Think of it like `JSX` for go.

 ## Hello, World
 Turn this: